Black History Month “Planting the S.E.E.D. to Health and History” Campaign

 Bring your family tree with you the next time you visit your primary care physician.
 If you have a family history of a disease or condition a doctor can help monitor your health and keep attuned to risk factors you may face.
 A doctor may begin screening early, put you on a medication, or ask you to undergo genetic testing based on your family history.

 DBCC will be offering a $100 gift card to one lucky participant.
-After you complete the family tree and discuss it with your doctor, visit our online survey you will be entered into a drawing to win a $100 gift card.
-Contest is valid February 1, 2015 through January 30, 2016.
+After you complete the family tree visit our online survey you will be entered into a drawing to win a $100 gift card.
+A winner will be picked in February 2017.

 Why is Planting the S.E.E.D. so important?